djkormo/killercoda-scenarios/kubernetes-cka-part1/step1.md

 `kubectl get nodes`{{execute}}

-Now we have master node with 1.24 version and worker node with 1.23
+Now we have master node with 1.23 version and worker node with 1.22

 **Look what deployment and pods are on our cluster.
 Preserve them**

-The first thing is to detach worker node from kubernetes cluster.
+The first thing is to detach worker node01 from kubernetes cluster.

 `kubectl drain node01`{{execute}}